 - ICU for Anesthesia Rapid Detox Treatment.

-- No preset time limit of inpatient stay.
+- No preset time limit for an inpatient stay.

-- Immediate and urgent medical resource and resources available 24/7.
+- Immediate and urgent medical resources available 24/7.

-- Nutritional support, through individualized diet and/or vitamin supplements.
+- Nutritional support, through individualized diet and vitamin supplements.

 - Art Therapy